randomboolean/sublime-warpscript/README.md

 ## Version

-This package user have a x.y.z-indice version number. x.y.z is the base version of Warp10 pltaform, the "indice" is the package build number.
-This link is mandatory because Warp Scripts functions list is directly extracted from [Warp10-plateform](https://github.com/cityzendata/warp10-platform)
+This package user have a x.y.z version number. x.y.z is the base version of Warp10 platform.
+Warp Scripts functions list is directly extracted from [Warp10-platform](https://github.com/cityzendata/warp10-platform)

 ## Install